-- As of 2018, China held the largest installed wind power capacity in the world.
+As of 2018, China held the largest installed wind power capacity in the world.
 The Chinese onshore wind market installed 21.2 GW in 2018 and has been the leading market since 2008.
-In the offshore wind market, China installed 1.8 GW in 2018, taking the lead for the first time, followed by the United Kingdom.
+In the offshore wind market, China had installed 1.8 GW in 2018, taking the lead for the first time, followed by the United Kingdom.

-- Therefore, factors such as upcoming wind power projects along with supportive government policies and regulations in different countries across the region are expected to increase the demand for wind turbine rotor blades over the forecast period.
+Therefore, factors, such as upcoming wind power projects, along with supportive government policies and regulations in different countries across the region, are expected to increase the demand for wind turbine rotor blades over the forecast period.

 To understand geography trends, Download Sample Report.